Evening Lectures

 March 28, 2019: “The Gamble: The Washington Potato Story” documentary showing (click for YouTube video)

-April 11, 2019: Ty Phelan, “African American Baseball History in Central Washington (1888-1941)” (recorded; click to visit our Facebook page for video)
+April 11, 2019: Ty Phelan, “African American Baseball History in Central Washington (1888-1941)” (click for YouTube video)

 May 9, 2019: Trillium-239, “Music with a Message: Songs of Social Change”